The steps required for development applications

 Geographic Information Systems mapping to support development application preparation.

 This document provides all the state's criteria for assessment in one document.

 These forms are required to submit a development application.

-As of 1 February 2013, all development applications for Priority Development Areas (PDAs)—formerly Urban Development Areas (UDAs) assessed by the former Urban Land Development Authority - will be assessed by Economic Development Queensland (EDQ).
+From 1 February 2013, all development applications for Priority Development Areas (PDAs)—formerly Urban Development Areas (UDAs) assessed by the former Urban Land Development Authority—are assessed by Economic Development Queensland.